Scroll down to find the class that best fits your needs:

 Group Rate: $29 per person — $300 minimum

 [Note: Due to COVID-19, for everyone’s safety, we have specially prepared an online-only version of this class.
-So now, until further notice, you have a choice of either: 1) a pre-recorded version (which can be started/stopped/paused, etc., as you like); or 2) a scheduled live version, where you can ask questions of the instructor during the class.]
+So now, until further notice, you have a choice of either: 1) a pre-recorded version (which can be started/stopped/paused, etc., as you like); or 2) for groups only, a scheduled live version, where you can ask questions of the instructor during the class.]

 Looking for health care lecture topic for your conference?
 Or for a workplace “lunch and learn?”
 CPR-Twin Cities would be happy to provide you with a guest/keynote speaker or a presenter for a break-out session.